Belgian Tervuren Puppy Guide

 Bringing home a Belgian Tervuren puppy is exciting but requires preparation.
 Large breed puppies grow rapidly and need controlled nutrition to prevent skeletal problems.
 Expect your Belgian Tervuren puppy to reach full size between 12-24 months.

-With a typical weight of 45-75 lbs and lifespan of 12-14 yrs, the Belgian Tervuren requires thoughtful care tailored to their specific breed characteristics.
+Weighing around 45-75 lbs and lifespan of 12-14 yrs, the Belgian Tervuren has specific care needs shaped by its genetics and build.
 The Belgian Tervuren's heavy shedding coat and high activity requirements tell only part of the story — their herding heritage shapes everything from trainability to health risks.

 Feeding Schedule